joshuaseligman18/nebula-metrics/README.md

 Front-end:
 1. [Node.js](https://nodejs.org/en)
+In order to build the front end, navigate to nebula-metrics/dashboard and run the command "npm run build"

 ### Setting up the Rust compiler
 The only configuration that is needed for the Rust compiler is to add support